gleechi/gleechi.github.io/pages/unity/unity_component_vgrecorder.md

 VG_Controller.GetReplayStartWristPose(m_replayingAvatarID, m_replayObject, out Vector3 p_left, out Quaternion q_left, out Vector3 p_right, out Quaternion q_right);
 ````

-{% include callout.html content="Note that query start pose of hand does not affect later replay the interaction sequence." %}
+{% include callout.html content="Note that querying the start pose of hands does not affect later replaying the interaction sequence." %}

 ## How to Create another Pair of Hands for Replaying an Interaction Sequence